Skip to content

 Does it replace requirements.txt?

-In modern workflows, yes.
+For modern workflows, yes.
 Tools like Poetry, PDM, Hatch, and uv store dependencies directly in the [project] section and generate lockfiles for reproducibility.

-You only need requirements.txt if:
+You probably still want requirements.txt if:

 uv export > requirements.txt

-Choosing a Build Backend
+Choosing a build backend

-Backend Best For Pros Cons
+Backend Best for Pros Cons

 Hatchling Modern standard Fast, extensible, supports plugins Newer, less legacy support